inverno-io/inverno-mods/inverno-http-client/README.md

 }
 ```

 In above example, module *app_http_client* creates the `Example` bean which uses the `HttpClient` to obtain an `Endpoint` to connect to `example.org` in plain HTTP.
-A request to get the server root is then created from the endpoint and sent to the server, the corresponding response is finally displayed to the standard output and the module is stopped.
+An exchange to get the server root is then created from the endpoint, the request is sent when the response publisher is subscribed and the response body eventually returned and displayed to the standard output before the module is finally stopped.

 ```plaintext
 13:52:32.850 [main] INFO  io.inverno.core.v1.Application - Inverno is starting...